Laura Betzig Ph.D.

 Laura Betzig, Ph.D., studies sex and politics in history.
 She's done fieldwork in Micronesia on Ifaluk and Yap; looked at the cross cultural record; and read ancient, medieval and modern history.
 She's published three books, and is finishing a fourth, The Badge of Lost Innocence: A History of the West.

-Betzig has taught at Northwestern, the University of California and the University of Michigan in anthropology, psychology and zoology; she's lectured across Europe and the US to anthropologists, biologists, economists, historians, philosophers, psychologists and sociologists; she's done TV for ABC World News, the Discovery Channel, the Learning Channel, Britain's Channel 4, the CBC and KRO Information TV in the Netherlands; and she's been written up in Time, The Sunday Times, The New York Times, The Washington Post, The Atlantic, The Economist, New Scientist, Slate, Discover and Worth.
-Her world history should be done in 2014.
+Betzig has taught at Northwestern, the University of California and the University of Michigan in anthropology, psychology and zoology; she's lectured across Europe and the US to anthropologists, biologists, economists, historians, philosophers, psychologists and sociologists; she's done TV for ABC World News, the Discovery Channel, the Learning Channel, Britain's Channel 4, the CBC and KRO Information TV in the Netherlands; and she's been written up in Time, The Sunday Times, The New York Times, The Washington Post, The Atlantic, The Economist, New Scientist, Slate, Discover and US News & World Report.
+Her world history should be done in 2017.

 Laura's daughter Alexa, MIT '07, Harvard '11, works at a small Cambridge biotech developing targeted cancer therapies; her son Max, Carnegie Mellon '11, led his soccer team to consecutive NCAA tournament berths, and now works in a Chicago bank.
 Many of their ancestors were self made.
 Laura's father, the son of a Queens cab driver, built a machine tool company in Ann Arbor; her mother's parents, who opened a restaurant, were indentured servants; and her husband, the son of a machinist, owns and operates a pediatric practice.
 Her histories celebrate that.

 Her brother, Eric, won the 2014 Nobel chemistry prize.